canonical/traefik-k8s-operator/README.md

-# Traefik Ingress Charmed Operator
+# Traefik Kubernetes Charmed Operator

-## Description

-This [Juju](https://juju.is) charmed operator written with the [Operator Lifecycle Manager Framework](https://juju.is/docs/olm), powering ingress-like capabilities on Kubernetes.
+This [Juju](https://juju.is) charmed operator written with the [Operator Lifecycle Manager Framework](https://juju.is/docs/olm), powering _ingress controller-like_ capabilities on Kubernetes.
+By _ingress controller-like_ capabilities, we mean that the Traefik Kubernetes charmed operator exposes Juju applications to the outside of a Kubernetes cluster, **without** relying on the [`ingress` resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) of Kubernetes.
+Rather, Traefik is instructed to expose Juju applications by means of relations with them.

 ## Setup